Al-Zarrar tank: Protection

 Al-Zarrar uses modular composite armour and explosive reactive armour to give improved protection from anti-tank missiles, mines and other weapons.

 The Pakistani ATCOP LTS-1 laser threat warning system is fitted to inform the tank crew if the tank is targeted by a laser range-finder or laser designator.
 Smoke grenade launchers are fitted to the sides of the turret.
 An automatic fire-extinguishing and explosion suppression system is installed to improve crew survivability.

+Comparison against T-72

+The Al-Zarrar is an upgraded version of the Chinese Type 59 tank, while the T-72 is a Soviet-designed main battle tank.
+The Al-Zarrar was developed by Pakistan, incorporating improvements in firepower, protection, and fire control.
+The T-72, on the other hand, is known for its relatively simple design and widespread use, but it has also been criticized for vulnerabilities in its ammunition handling.